PKUHPC/scow-scheduler-adapter-interface/README.md

 You can get the proto files using the following methods:

 - `git clone` this repository
-- `npm install --save @scow/scow-scheduler-adapter-interface`
+- `npm install --save @scow/scow-scheduler-adapter-interface@{version number}`
 - `buf generate https://github.com/PKUHPC/scow-scheduler-adapter-interface.git`

 ## Versioning

 `package.json` contains the version number of the interface.
+Each version has a tag attached to respective commit, and are automatically published to npm.

 We are using `SemVer 2.0` to version the interfaces.